 Since the founding of our company in 2002, we have assembled a team of proven, experienced and visionary leaders in biotechnology.
-Our team is led by Patrick Soon-Shiong, M.D., FRCS (C), FACS, our Chairman and Chief Executive Officer.
+Our team is led by Patrick Soon-Shiong, M.D., FRCS (C), FACS, our Chairman and Chief Executive Officer (CEO).
 Dr. Soon-Shiong was first introduced to us in 2006 when our technology was at a very early stage of development and he provided us with advice and scientific development strategies, including demonstration of activity in the clinical setting following radiation of the cells and demonstration of safety and activity following multiple infusions in patients with both solid and liquid tumors at the end stage of disease.
-Dr. Soon-Shiong made an equity investment in our company in December 2014 and joined as our Chief Medical Officer in January 2015 and became our Chairman and Chief Executive Officer in March 2015.
-Dr. Soon-Shiong, a renowned surgeon and scientist, has pioneered novel therapies for both diabetes and cancer, published over 100 scientific papers in the United States, and was issued over 170 worldwide patents on groundbreaking advancements spanning myriad fields.
+Dr. Soon-Shiong made an equity investment in our company in December 2014 and joined as our Chief Medical Officer in January 2015 and became our Chairman and CEO in March 2015.
+Dr. Soon-Shiong, a renowned surgeon and scientist, has pioneered novel therapies for both diabetes and cancer, published over 100 scientific papers in the United States, and was issued over 230 worldwide patents on groundbreaking advancements spanning myriad fields.
 He performed the first encapsulated islet stem cell transplant in a diabetic patient in the United States.
-He invented, developed and launched the first nanoparticle delivery system of human albumin, Abraxane, now approved for metastatic breast, lung and pancreatic cancer and is expected to achieve sales of greater than \$1.0 billion in 2015.
-Dr. Soon-Shiong was founder, Chairman and CEO of American Pharmaceutical Partners (sold to Fresenius SE for \$5.7 billion in 2008), Abraxis BioScience (sold to Celgene Corporation for \$3.7 billion in 2010) and NantWorks, an ecosystem of companies to create a transformative global health information and next generation pharmaceutical development network.
+He invented, developed and launched the first nanoparticle delivery system of human albumin, Abraxane.
+Dr. Soon-Shiong was founder, Chairman and CEO of American Pharmaceutical Partners (sold to Fresenius SE for approximately \$4.6 billion in 2008), Abraxis BioScience (sold to Celgene Corporation for approximately \$3.8 billion in 2010) and NantWorks, an ecosystem of companies to create a transformative global health information and next generation pharmaceutical development network.

-Barry Simon, M.D., our President and Chief Operating Officer, who was our Chief Executive Officer from 2007 until March 2015, brings decades of drug development and executive leadership experience from Roche Labs., F. Hoffmann-La Roche, Connetics Corp. and Immunomedics.
+Barry Simon, M.D., our President and Chief Administrative Officer, who was our CEO from May 2007 until March 2015 and our President and Chief Operating Officer from March 2015 to December 2016, brings decades of drug development and executive leadership experience from Roche Labs., F. Hoffmann-La Roche, Connetics Corp. and Immunomedics.

-In 2015, the company recruited seasoned executives to lead manufacturing, clinical development, regulatory affairs, medical affairs, and quality control and continues to build the management and manufacturing infrastructure.
+In 2015 and 2016, the company recruited seasoned executives to lead manufacturing, clinical development, regulatory affairs, medical affairs, and quality control and continues to build the management and manufacturing infrastructure.